 How to Manage Posts in WordPress (In 3 Simple Steps)

-If you scroll down, you’ll also see a box on the right-hand side labeled Featured Image.
+To the right, you’ll find a panel of settings and options, including Featured Image.
 Here, you can upload an image that will be used as the header for this particular post.

-That’s all there is to creating and editing your WordPress posts!
+That’s the basics of creating and editing your WordPress posts.
 However, you’ll also want to make sure they’re neatly organized.

 Step 2: Organize Your Posts With Categories and Tags

 If you intend on publishing a lot of posts — for example, if you’re creating a blog or news site — you’ll want to keep them organized.
 If you don’t, both you and your readers may have a hard time sorting through the backlogs to find specific entries or topics of interest.